 The best way to determine if your design will meet the needs of your personas is to test, test, test and did I mention test your assumptions often.
 All jokes aside, testing is your best guard to prevent costly mistakes.
-The best method of testing your design theories, whither it be visual or business strategy, is to perform small test with key stakeholder using Scenarios and later refine your assumptions by doing A/B testing.
+The best method of testing your design theories, whether it be visual or business strategy, is to perform a small test with key stakeholder using Scenarios and later refine your assumptions by doing A/B testing.

 What are Scenarios?

 Scenarios or user stories are small tasks that you expect the user to complete that directly correlate to your business goals.
 SEO and SEM professionals call this convergence.
 Create small focus groups and also use A/B testing software to test your assumptions.
 Scenarios can be used to measure overall project success.